EAexist/trip-todo/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

   TRIP TODO is a mobile todolist application that assists you with planning a trip.
 This repository builds app frontend for TRIP TODO.
-Build with react native and supports builds for web, android and iOS.
+Built with react native and supports builds for web, android and iOS.